Skip to main content

 # Fetch data based on the question

-context = query_database_api(question)
+context = query_database_api(self.question)

-# Store the context in agency context
+# Store the context in the agency context

-ctx.context.set('database_context', context)
+self._shared_state.set('database_context', context)

 return "Database context has been retrieved and stored successfully."